Island Grove, Florida

 Island Grove is an unincorporated community in Alachua County, Florida, United States.
 Its ZIP code is 32654.

-Island Grove can be found near the southeastern terminus of County Road 325 and US 301.
-The CSX Wildwood Subdivision also passes through the community.
+Island Grove is near the southeastern terminus of County Road 325 and US 301.
+The CSX Wildwood Subdivision passes through the community.
 Residents of Island Grove are zoned for their children to attend Chester Shell Elementary School and Hawthorne JR/SR High, both in Hawthorne, Florida.

-Island Grove is the part of Florida immortalized in the writings of Marjorie Kinnan Rawlings, who lived just up the road at Cross Creek.
+Island Grove is immortalized in the writings of Marjorie Kinnan Rawlings, who lived northwest of Island Grove at Cross Creek, Florida.